chuck-whitmer/datashare/README.md

 From the ENDF/B-VII.1 decay files we know the half-life of Li5 is 3.0687E-22 sec, so we expect a decay rate of ln(2)/3.0687E-22, which matches the entry here.

-Likewise, nuclide #3 is tritium, with a half-life of 3.8879E+08 sec, so the entry at 3,3 is what we expect.
+Likewise, nuclide #3 is tritium, with a half-life of 3.8879E+08 sec, so we expect the entry at 3,3 to be its decay constant of -ln(2)/3.8879E+08.

 ## The burn matrix for section V.B. - _Fresh Fuel Burn vs 1000 Time Steps_
 For this problem there is a fast neutron flux, illustrated below, so there will be transmutations and fissions, making a more complicated matrix.